The Be Good Tanyas: History

-In 2010, Frazey Ford released her debut solo album, Obadiah, which featured a close collaboration with Trish Klein, who is credited as writer on several songs.
-Ford toured Obadiah with Klein and her band in Europe and North America through 2010–2011.
+In 2010, Frazey Ford released her debut solo album, Obadiah, which featured Klein on guitar.
+Ford said making the recording allowed her to explore soul music more than she had with the Be Good Tanyas.
+She also noted that some of the songs reflected her role as a new parent, [and she had enjoyed] "exploring the concepts that are relevant to my life in terms of motherhood and generations".

 In 2011, it was announced that the Be Good Tanyas would return to performing, beginning with an appearance at the Winnipeg Folk Festival.
 Following this, the band released a retrospective of their work, A Collection (2012), which featured selections from previous albums and two new songs.
 This release saw them touring throughout North America and Europe, including an appearance in San Francisco at the Outside Lands festival.
-While there, the band was invited to Grateful Dead guitarist Bob Weir's studio, Tri Studios, where they recorded three songs.
+While there, the band was invited to Grateful Dead guitarist Bob Weir's studio, TRI Studios, where they recorded three songs.

 In September 2012, Parton suffered a concussion as a vehicle in which she was a passenger was struck from behind by a pickup truck.
 Medical procedures on her head during her convalescence revealed an aneurysm behind her left eye as well as a benign tumor.
 Parton took a leave of absence as the band continued touring North America and Europe in 2013, with fellow Vancouver musician and visual artist Caroline Ballhorn filling in.

 In 2014, Ford released her second solo album, Indian Ocean.
 It was recorded at the Hi Recording Studio in Memphis, Tennessee, with various members of Al Green's original backing band, the Hi Rhythm Section, and Trish Klein contributing electric guitar on two tracks.
-Indian Ocean is described by one reviewer as [striking]..."a fine balance between light and dark, between elegiac, soul-lifting musicality and confessional, soul-baring lyricism."
+Indian Ocean is described by one reviewer as [striking]..."a fine balance between light and dark, between elegiac, soul-lifting musicality and confessional, soul-baring lyricism".
 Ford toured worldwide in support of Indian Ocean, and in 2019, she announced her third album, U Kin B the Sun, released the following year to critical acclaim.